DigitalSlideArchive/DSA-WSI-DeID/docs/USAGE.rst

 Workflow Overview
 =================

-There are six Folders an image file can be in within the WSI DeID Tool, including:
+There are seven folders an image file can be in within the WSI DeID Tool, including:

 - ``AvailableToProcess``
 - ``Quarantined``